VoidOne-App/VoidOne/README.md

 ## 👁️ About

-**VoidOne** is an open-source, native PC gaming platform being built around one simple idea:
+**VoidOne** is an open-source, native PC gaming platform being engineered around a simple principle:

 > **Your games should be the center of your gaming experience — not the stores distributing them.**

-Modern PC gaming is fragmented across storefronts, launchers, installation directories, platform manifests, configuration systems, metadata services, and independent game executables.
+PC gaming is fragmented across storefronts, launchers, installation directories, platform manifests, configuration systems, metadata providers, and independent game executables.

-VoidOne is being engineered as a native layer that brings the player's local gaming environment into one coherent experience.
+VoidOne aims to provide a native layer between the player and that fragmented ecosystem.

-Built around:
+Built around modern technologies including:

 - **C++23**
 - **Qt 6**